react-navigation/react-navigation.github.io/versioned_docs/version-5.x/upgrading-from-4.x.md

 ## Action creators

 The `navigation` object has a `dispatch` method used to dispatch navigation actions.
-Normally we don't recommend dispatching action objects, but use the existing methods such as `navigation.push`, `naigation.navigate` etc. But if you were importing action creators from the library, then you'll need to update your code:
+Normally we don't recommend dispatching action objects, but use the existing methods such as `navigation.push`, `navigation.navigate` etc. But if you were importing action creators from the library, then you'll need to update your code:

 - `NavigationActions` is now `CommonActions`, can be imported from `@react-navigation/native`
 - `StackActions`, `DrawerActions` etc. can be imported from `@react-navigation/native`